AlbusPeter/P-CNN/README.md

 2. Run the PCNN.py to extract the feature vectors for classification.
 3. Run the linearSVM.py to classify actions by a linear SVM.

 Note, you should do some minor changes to accomadate this demo to your own coding environment.
 I pre-extract the **Flow** and **Pose** features for each frame so I could use a Dataloader to input the data to the networks efficiently.
-You should change the data folder as well as some data input
+You should change the data folder as well as some data input.

+Feel free to contact me if you have any question.